CristinaFoltea/UFOs/README.md

 # UFOs

-Interactive webpage that allows readers to view the data around UFO sightings.
-The user has ability to filter the data by date, city,state, country and object shape.
-And as a bonus a clear filter was added to give the user a easy way to clear any existing filters.
+An interactive webpage that allows readers to view the data around UFO sightings.
+The user has the ability to filter the data by date, city, state, country and object shape.
+And as a bonus, a clear filter was added to give the user an easy way to clear existing filters.

-As further development I would offer also a map view beside the existing table view.
+As a further development, I would offer a map view beside the existing table view.

 ## Technologies used: